StanleyDudek/CareerMP/README.md

 ## Installation
 1. Download the latest [release](https://github.com/StanleyDudek/CareerMP/releases/tag/v0.0.1) and unpack the contents to the root directory of your BeamMP server directory
 2. Set `MaxCars = 100` or greater in your `ServerConfig.toml`
+3. Set `Map = "/levels/west_coast_usa/info.json"` in your `ServerConfig.toml`

 ## Notes
+As CareerMP relies on the base game's career mode, it currently will only function on the West Coast, USA map.

 CareerMP provides no player moderation itself, and should not conflict with the server moderation plugin of your choice, provided all players can be allowed to spawn at least 100 vehicles.

 CareerMP uses your BeamMP username to create a save file, you can continue this file offline, you can continue this save in any other server running CareerMP, if you would like to use a specific file from single player online in a server running CareerMP, you can make sure the save file's save name matches your BeamMP username before joining.